-So, why the different names?
-And does it really make a difference which one you use?
+Well, what gives?
+And does it really matter which one you use?

 In this post, we’re going to walk through:

-• What makes these containers so strong and reliable
+- What makes these containers so sturdy and reliable

 Key Takeaways

-• A Conex box is just a shipping container with a name that started in the military.
+- Simply put, a Conex box is just a shipping container with a military nickname.

 What is a Conex box, exactly?